kcamacho1/ki-wellness/README.md

-# Ki Wellness - Your Personal AI Health Coach
+# Ki Wellness - Self Health Simplified

 A simple, safe, and affordable wellness application built by someone who understands your journey.
 Get personalized guidance from AI and human coaches to track your health, nutrition, and wellness goals.